Updated September 17, 2018

-If you have multiple student loans out against your name right now, you may be wondering how you can reduce them all into one payment.
-Sometimes, having multiple loans and payments can be confusing and after a while, you may lose track of how much you owe and where your money is going.
+If you have multiple student loans right now, you may be wondering how you can combine them all into one.
+Sometimes, having multiple loans and payments to make can be confusing, and after a while, you may lose track of how much you owe and where your money is going.

-Before you start to panic, there are some options for you to consider to make student loan repayment less of a hassle and that is through federal direct consolidation.
+Before you start to panic, there are some options for you to consider to make student loan repayment less of a hassle and that is through the Federal Direct Consolidation program.

 What is Federal Direct Consolidation?

-Federal direct consolidation allows you to combine together all of your federal student loans into a single loan.
+Federal Direct Consolidation allows you to combine together all of your federal student loans into a single loan called a Direct Consolidation Loan.
 When you do this, you only need to make one monthly payment and you only have one interest rate to worry about.